 In order to reach a wider audience and engage with potential stakeholders, we have organised different webinars in the form of discussion panels and workshops with worldwide experts discussing problems, solutions and the state of the art in satellite systems, QRNGs and QKD, in order to understand the cybersecurity landscape and lay down a road map.

 Space Quantum Cybersecurity webinar held the 17th of July

 Image credit: Craft Prospect Ltd., Qureca Ltd, Barrier Networks Ltd.

 We have defined a matrix of use cases where we focussed across vertical markets as shown in the table below.
 The potential applications of our product and/or services upon commercialisation can be applied in a vast range of sectors and businesses.

 Image credit: Craft Prospect Ltd.

-In this first phase of the project, we:
+In this second phase of the project, we have:

 - defined the technical end-to-end definition and architecture for the service.